 The most visited region in Croatia, Istria is a heart-shaped peninsula located in the northern Adriatic.

-Islands are small villages, fishing boats, wonderful, secluded beaches, terraced vineyards, sheep and goats grazing on the meadows, fresh veggies, and super tasty fruit.
+Moreover, when you think about Croatian islands, imagine small villages, fishing boats, wonderful, secluded beaches, terraced vineyards, sheep and goats grazing on the meadows, fresh veggies, and super tasty fruit.

-5 | Zagreb & surroundings
+Zagreb & surroundings

 Gorski Kotar & Lika

 The least visited part of Croatia, these two continental regions are perfect for those in search of peace and quiet.